SharePoint build

 You can also create custom content types to ensure consistency across your site and configure metadata to make it easier to search and filter content.
 Read more about the differences between folders and metadata.

-Need SharePoint templates which define structure and settings?
+Need SharePoint templates which include complex structure and settings?

 Get useful SharePoint and Teams insights first